-When you put food on multiple trays at at time, the don’t cook evenly, so you must swap the trays halfway through your cook time.
-But, this sin’t a deal breaker at all for me.
+When you put food on multiple trays at at time, it doesn’t cook evenly, so you must swap the trays halfway through your cooking time.
+But, this isn’t a deal-breaker at all for me.

 It heats up faster than my oven.
-Food finishes cooking in the Vortex Plus before my oven is even pre heated.
+Food finishes air frying in the Vortex Plus before my oven is even done preheating.

-I like that this has replaced my oven – especially in the summer months!
+I like that this has replaced my conventional oven – especially in the summer months!

 LOVE the “crisp factor” that you won’t get with a traditional.

-I love the rotisserie basket more than words can even explain!!!!
+I love the stainless steel rotisserie basket more than words can even explain!!!!

 There is a light!
 Just like your oven.
 I love that I can see the food without having to open the door!!

 Lastly, I haven’t had to adjust any cook times from my regular air fryer recipes found here on the blog!
 I can now cook larger portions of the recipes at once though!